bak1an/arklite/README.md

 arklite -u <user> -d <database> -t <table> -o <output.sqlite>
 ```

-It will read table schema from MySQL and will create _similar_ schema for SQLite.
+It will read the table schema from MySQL and will create a _similar_ schema for SQLite.

 SQLite table will have the same columns, similar types (where possible) and an index on id column.
-All the rest of indexes and constraints seen in MySQL table will be ignored.
+All the rest of indexes and constraints seen in the MySQL table will be ignored.

 Give it `--preview` flag to dry run and see queries it is going to execute without doing anything.